 Avoid Monthly Recurring Revenue Calculation Mistakes

 As a critical financial metric, it’s imperative that your monthly recurring revenue figures are accurate.
-Let’s take a look at the 5 most common mistakes made when calculating MRR.
+Let’s look at the 5 most common mistakes made when calculating MRR.

-- Including free trials.
-By including the expected value of non-revenue generating trials in your calculations, your MRR will be skewed.
-This is because you’ll show an increase of net new subscribers one month and a higher than normal level of customer churn a subsequent month.
+- Including free trials: By including the expected value of non-revenue generating trials in your calculations, your MRR will be skewed.
+This is because you’ll show an increase of net new subscribers one month and a higher-than-normal level of customer churn in subsequent months.

-- Not including promotions.
-When providing subscribers with a promotion, the amount of the promotion needs to be subtracted from the actual subscription price for the duration of the promotion.
+- Not subtracting promotions: When providing subscribers with a promotion, the amount of the promotion needs to be subtracted from the actual subscription price for the duration of the promotion.
 Say you’re offering a discount of $25 on a $100 per month plan for the first quarter of the year.
-For the months of January, February and March, your MRR calculation would reflect $75 per subscriber instead of $100.
+For the months of January, February, and March, your MRR calculation would reflect $75 per subscriber instead of $100.

 As you can see, calculating monthly recurring revenue can quickly become complex and open to miscalculations.
 It’s also time-consuming – especially if your finance team is manually handling monthly recurring revenue processes.